AI experts sharing free tutorials to accelerate your business.

 Email Drafter

-Turn rough notes into a polished, send-ready email tuned to the specific audience an auto repair shop writes to every day — customers, insurance adjusters, warranty administrators, parts vendors, fleet accounts, manufacturer reps, landlords, regulators, or internal staff.
-Output includes a subject line, a properly structured body in the shop's voice, and a clear next step.
+Turn rough notes into a polished, send-ready email tuned to the specific audience an auto-repair shop writes to every day — customers, insurance adjusters, warranty administrators, parts vendors, fleet accounts, manufacturer reps, landlords, regulators, or internal staff.
+Output includes a subject line, a properly structured body in the shop's voice, a clear next step, and a sender-notes block flagging follow-up timing and channel choice.

 Saves ~10 min/emailbeginner Claude · ChatGPT · Gemini